freeradical13/freeradical13.github.io/index.md

 An [endothermic reaction][] occurs when the system absorbs heat energy from its surroundings (often represented as an additional heat, light, electricity, sound, etc. reagent).
 An [exothermic reaction][] occurs when the system releases energy (often represented as an additional heat, light, electricity, sound, etc. product).

 [Le Chatelier's principle][] asserts that the reaction tends towards equilibrium even after any changes to concentration, temperature, volume, or pressure (thus why it's called dynamic).
 If the concentration of one reagent or product increases, the reaction will favor that side; otherwise, it will favor the other side.
 If the temperature increases in an endothermic reaction, the system will favor the forward reaction.
 If the temperature decreases in an exothermic reation, the forward reaction will be favored to match the previous temperature.
 If the concentration of a substance increases, the reaction will favor that side of the reaction; otherwise, it will favor the other side.
 If volume decreases, concentrations will increase, so the reaction will favor the side that generates more total moles (i.e. creating more of the side that's more likely to react).
 Conversely, if volume increases, concentrations will decrease, so the reaction will favor the side that has fewer total moles (i.e. creating more of te side that's less likely to react).

+## Water

+Liquid water is a particularly imporant molecule.
+Since it's a polar molecule, it has a tendency to create hydrogen bonds with nearby water molecules.
+This phenomenon is called [cohesion][].
+Water also has a greater [surface tension][] (how difficult it is to stretch or break the surface of a liquid).

+A [calorie][] (cal) is the amount of heat energy it takes to raise the temperature of 1g of water by 1°C (conversely, the amount of heat energy released when 1g of water is cooled by 1°C).
+1 calorie also equals 4.184 J (conversely, <code>1 J = 0.239 cal</code>).
+Therefore, the specific heat of water is 1 cal per 1g per °C.

+Relative to other substances, water has a high specific heat, meaning that it will change its temperature less when it absorbs or loses an amount of heat.

+Water's polarity makes it a common solvent.

+Substances that are ionic or polar are [hydrophilic][] meaning that they have a high affinity for water.
+Substances that are non-ionic and non-polar are [hydrophobic][] meaning that they have a low affinity for water.

 ## Acids and Bases